 Iron supplements are also known as iron pills, iron salts, ferrous salts, or ferric salts – which are used to treat conditions such as anaemia, those who tested low for iron, or athletes who undergo strenuous activity to name a few.
 Why athletes?
 Athletes are at a high risk of iron deficiency (more in detail on this below) due to the way the body depletes iron when exercise takes place.

 How Iron Affects Performance?

-Let’s look at the facts, the more Iron you have in your body, the easier the hemoglobin can do its job – which is to transport oxygen from the lungs throughout the body.
+Let’s look at the facts, the more iron you have in your body, the easier the haemoglobin can do its job – which is to transport oxygen from the lungs and throughout your body.